ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   -3:   -3 right justif.

-Except "signed -3 = unsigned - = hex -" didn't display well on Cpu0 version, others are fine.
+Except "signed -3 = unsigned - = hex -" didn't display well on Cpu0 version,
+others are fine.

 Summary
 --------

 Thanks the llvm open source project.
 To write a linker and ELF to Hex tools for the new CPU architecture is easy and reliable.
 Combine with the llvm compiler backend of support new architecture Cpu0 and Verilog language program in the previouse Chapters, we design a software toolchain to compile C/C++ code, link and run it on Verilog Cpu0 simulated machine of PC without any real hardware to investment.
 If you like to pay money to buy the FPGA development hardware, we believe the code can run on FPGA CPU without problem even though we didn't do it.
 System program toolchain can be designed just like we show you at this point.
 School knowledge of system program, compiler, linker, loader, computer architecture and CPU design can be translate into a real work and see how it be run.
-These school books knowledge is not limited on paper.
+Now, these school books knowledge is not limited on paper.
 We program it, design it and run it on real world.

 .. [#] http://lld.llvm.org/